World-famous Noma is a beacon within ground-breaking gourmet gastronomy and has four times been named world's best restaurant.

 The new restaurant designed by Bjarke Ingels Group, boasts an urban farm and is surrounded by nature in the hip, former industrial neighbourhood of Refshaleøen.

 The kitchen divides the year into three seasons, where the menu changes to match the current peak of ingredients.
-From now to the beginning of summer there is a Scandinavian seafood focus.
-From there till the beginning of fall a vegetable season.
-After this and to the beginning of 2019, a game and forest menu.
+From early January to spring there is a Scandinavian seafood focus.
+From late June to late September a vegetable season.
+And from October to December, a game and forest menu.

 The new Noma is located just one mile away from the old, and it now has an urban farm and a view over Christiania.
 The new Noma is quite impressive with seven buildings with different functions, although there is only 40 seats in the restaurant's dining room.
 They are now open 4 days a week (Wednesday to Saturday) and have four waitlisted student seats every night- with a valid student card, you will get the food experience for 1000 Danish kroner.

 Chef Rene Redzepi excels in Scandinavian cuisine.
 Superb produce is brought in from Iceland, the Faeroe Islands, Greenland, and, of course, Denmark.
 Redzepi has worked at famous El Bulli in Catalonia, so it comes as no surprise that the food here is exceptionally good.
-Noma is a very popular restaurant, so it is important to book many months in advance.
+Noma is among the world's most popular restaurants, so it is important to book many months in advance.

 1432 København K

 Main course: > DKK 250